Maganoos/stew-detective/README.md

 Stew Detective is a simple mod that adds a tooltip to suspicious stews that shows you the effects it has and their durations.

 This may be considered a cheat on some servers - so do get permission before using it on multiplayer servers.

+### Held Item Info
+There is an optional integration with the mod [Held Item Info](https://modrinth.com/mod/held-item-info) by [A5b84](https://modrinth.com/user/A5b84).
+This is only enabled both if the mod is installed and the config has it enabled The config can be accessed using the `/stewdetective` command, which lets you toggle `heldItemIntegration` on and off, as well as view its current value.